Why do you need niche finder software? It is important that you thoroughly research your niche before you write a single blog post.

 Your goal when when doing niche research is to find long tail keywords with low competition and high search volume.
 Then build a blog around these keywords.

 If done correctly, niche research will help you attract the perfect audience to your blog or website.
 However niche finder tools will make your life easier.

 It will also make it easier to monetize your amateur blog.
 And you see results in a shorter period of time.

 Because amateur blogs are about sharing things that bloggers are passionate about, you want to make a short list of the things that interest you.

 Now it is time to use your research software to help you narrow down profitable micro niches.
 You can use a free niche keyword finder tool to help you.

 Brainstorm blogging ideas by jotting them down on a piece of paper as they pop into your mind.
 If you keep at it for a few minutes, you will notice a pattern emerge.
 Your main keywords become clear.

 Try putting those ideas into related groups by combing related keywords.
 This will help you get a clean mental picture of what your amateur blog will be about.

-Now enter these in a niche finder tool to get some insight as to how valuable they are.
+Now enter these into a niche finder to get some insight as to how valuable they are.
 Discard the high competition keywords.
 You just won’t rank for them.